DraegoG/website-content/post/javascript/javascript-global-object/index.md

 0/0 //NaN
 ```

-A special thing to consider is that a `NaN` value is ever equal to another `NaN` value.
+A special thing to consider is that a `NaN` value is never equal to another `NaN` value.
 You must use the `isNaN()` global function to check if a value evaluates to `NaN`:

 ```js
 NaN === NaN //false